Environmental Protection Agency.

-The NRC recommendations provided a framework for evaluating a larger number of contaminants and making decisions about contaminants for which data are limited through the use of innovative technologies and expert advice.
+The NRC recommendations provided a framework for evaluating a larger number of contaminants and making decisions about contaminants for which Start Printed Page 9076data are limited through the use of innovative technologies and expert advice.
 The EPA requested the assistance of NDWAC to evaluate and provide advice on implementing the NRC's recommended classification process.

 The NDWAC formed the CCL Classification Process Work Group (the Work Group) and charged it with reviewing the NRC 2001 report.
 The Work Group was asked to advise the NDWAC on development and application of the classification approach suggested by the NRC, including evaluating proposed and alternative methodologies.
 The Work Group met 10 times from September of 2002 to March of 2004.
 All Work Group meetings were open to the public and announced in the Federal Register.
 In conducting its review, the Work Group considered the large and growing number of agents that might become candidates for scrutiny in the CCL process, and the rapid expansion of information on these agents.
 Based on this review, the Work Group provided the following recommendations:

 1. There is merit in the three-step selection process proposed by NRC for classifying chemical and microbial contaminants.
 The NDWAC believes the three-step process should involve identification of the CCL universe, screening the universe to a preliminary CCL, and selecting the CCL from the Preliminary CCL.